 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.

 |Total Estimated Costs|

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Lubbock Christian University undergrads use financial aid to help pay for school.
-In 2021, 939 of the 1,382 undergrads enrolled received financial aid.
-Lubbock Christian University meets 64 percent of the demonstrated financial need for undergraduates.
+The majority of Lubbock Christian University undergrads use financial aid to to cover the cost of tuition.
+In 2022, 939 of the 1,393 undergrads enrolled received financial aid.
+Lubbock Christian University meets 64% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $14,738 a year.
-Around 70 percent of Lubbock Christian University undergrads take out student loans to cover any remaining costs.
+Around 70% of Lubbock Christian University undergrads take out student loans to cover any remaining costs.
 Lubbock Christian University graduates who have student loans graduate with an average of $39,288 of student loan debt.